dantho/hello_cube/README.md

 ![](README_assets/hello_cube_color.png)

 **Troubleshooting:** Is your cube still white?
 You must add the random color() to the _second Entity_.
 The first Entity is the camera, which is invisible.
-Perhaps it is now colorful _and_ invisible?
+Perhaps your camera is invisible _and_ colorful?